nanvel/blog/pages/languages/english/idioms.md

 She has a heart of gold - very kind, generous
 He's such a pain in the neck - annoying, difficult She's as hard as nails - distant, unfriendly
+Sees the world or sees a situation "through rose-tinted glasses" - optimistic With flying colors - very very well
+Tickled pink - very very happy
+Paint the town red - to have a good time